 Ian has been called a visionary mining entrepreneur for his ability to establish and lead a series of successful companies through strategically-timed acquisitions and value-driven mergers.
 The companies Ian has founded and led have experienced widespread success and include TVX Gold, Wheaton River -- which later merged with Goldcorp -- Silver Wheaton, Terrane Minerals and Uranium One.
 Thanks in part to Ian’s business acumen and resourcefulness, these companies have reached a combined market capitalization of more than $50 billion at their peak.

 Aside from his executive responsibilities, Ian Telfer is also a Fellow in the Institute of Chartered Accountants and is a member of the National Association of Corporate Directors, as well as a member of the Institute of Corporate Directors.

 In 2007, the University of Ottawa named its School of Management in Ian’s honour after he made a substantial donation to the school.
 Ian’s $25 million dollar donation to the University remains the largest individual donation made to a business school in Canadian history.

 Ian is also a continued supporter of the Adoptive Families Association of BC.

-Last year, Ian was inducted into the Canadian Mining Hall of Fame for his long-spanning career and service in the mining sector.
-In May 2016, Ian will be inducted into the Business Laureates of British Columbia (BLBC) Hall of Fame for his business accomplishment and philanthropic endeavors.
+Ian was inducted into the Canadian Mining Hall of Fame for his long-spanning career and service in the mining sector.
+He was also inducted into the Business Laureates of British Columbia (BLBC) Hall of Fame for his business accomplishment and philanthropic endeavors.